ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit-Reset: 50
 ~~~

-The client MUST NOT assume that all its service limit will be restored after the moment referenced by RateLimit-Reset field.
-The server MAY arbitrarily alter the RateLimit-Reset field value between subsequent requests e.g. in case of resource saturation or to implement sliding window policies
+The client MUST NOT assume that all its service limit will be reset at the moment indicated by the RateLimit-Reset field.
+The server MAY arbitrarily alter the RateLimit-Reset field value between subsequent requests; for example, in case of resource saturation or to implement sliding window policies.

 # Server Behavior {#providing-ratelimit-fields}